open-contracting/standard/standard/docs/en/implementation/milestones.md

 * The planning milestone block may describe anticipated milestones during the planning stage, such as the preparation of key studies.
 Usually using the 'preProcurement' milestone type code.

-* The tender milestone block should be used to describe anticipated milestones during the proposed delivery of a contract, as well as key dates from the process of tendering and awarding the contract.
+* Tender milestone blocks should be used to describe anticipated milestones during the proposed delivery of a contract, as well as key dates from the process of tendering and awarding the contract.

-* The contract milestone block should be used for events related to the signing of the contract documents.
+* Contract milestone block should be used for events related to the signing of the contract documents.

-* The contract implementation milestones block should be used for any event related to delivery of the contract.
+* Contract implementation milestones block should be used for any event related to delivery of the contract.

 The nature of the milestone is indicated by the milestone type code list.